helmedeiros/bre-go/docs/architecture/decisions/0040-snapshot-export-import.md

 Or / Not conditions never reach the encoder: a rule containing them would have been rejected at `AddRule` time with `ErrNonIndexableCondition`, so a built engine never carries them.
-The encoder treats them as `ErrSnapshotUnsupportedCondition` for defense.
+The encoder panics if invoked with such a shape -- guarding against classifier/encoder drift, not validating untrusted input.

 ### Decoding rules